PhilipTrauner/blog/post/swift-ui-dynamic-status-bar-style/text.md

-# SwiftUI 2: Dynamic status bar style
+# SwiftUI: Dynamic status bar style

 SwiftUI provides many view modifiers that affect the surrounding view hierarchy, but surprisingly none that alter that status bar style.